 Tim thought about her words a couple more seconds.
 “Well, I figure it this way.
 You saved my life just now.
 If you hadn’t helped me, I would have hung there ’til all the blood ran to my head and I’d have had to let go of the rope I was hanging onto, and I would have fallen to the floor, hit my head, and died.

 “But since you stopped to help me and now it’s too dark for you go get home, I’m going to take you home with me.”
 The last words were punctuated by another big grin.
-After all, there was no shame in changing our mind about running away in order to help a young lady in distress, now was there?
+After all, there was no shame in changing his mind about running away in order to help a young lady in distress, now was there?
 He could go back home — where he’d really wanted to be all along — and save face at the same time.

 “Well, Timmy,” Nessa said, as she stood up, “I’d be really, really grateful if you’d do that for me.”